siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

 4. Run the main function in `App` class in Intellij to make sure it works.
 Also, in the command line, change into the project directory and type `mvn package` once to make sure that it compiles.

+5. Because this lab contains many tests with different arguments, you have two options to simplify your work:
+    * Run all tests via command line, all commands can be found at [Commands](#commands).
+    * Run all tests inside IntelliJ, you will need to create a configuration for each test, check [IntelliJ Configurations](#intellij-configurations) for pre-defined configurations.

 ---

 ### II.
 Initialize with Spark RDD (5 minutes) (In home)